arinar/slQuery/README.md

 for equality of block parameters.

 	>> slQuery('Goto, From[GotoTag=$1.GotoTag]')
-... yields all Pairs of Goto&From-Blocks having the same GotoTag name
+... yields all Pairs of Goto- & From-Blocks having the same GotoTag name

-This feature may only be used after a join-combinator preceeding it, because otherwise it would introduce too much complexity.
+This feature may only be used after a join-combinator preceeding it.
+Although syntactically this is a mode of selection (and not a relation between blocks as defined by combinator), this really is fundamentally combinator-like, because it refers to another block of the same potential situational compound.
 (TODO: remove this restriction, by reworking the select-algo)

-Although syntactically this is a mode of selection (and not a relation between blocks as defined by combinator), this really is fundamentally combinator-like, because it refers to another block of the same potential situational compound.
+TODO: maybe use @ for this

 How results can be used to access stuff
 ---------------------------------------